Planning Your Surgery

 To Schedule a Consultation: Call the office (972-691-7900) and one of the friendly staff at the Flower Mound Center for Plastic Surgery & Aesthetic Spa will be happy to schedule your initial consultation or you can utilize this website to schedule an appointment online.
 Our staff checks the website every morning for new appointments.

 Before Your First Appointment: Dr. Sanderson will carefully consider your past medical and past surgical history during your initial consultation.
 Prior to your first visit you will receive an email with a link to our patient portal in our electronic medical record.
 This will allow you to enter your medical history information over the internet into our secure site in the comfort of your own home.
 If you prefer, you can wait until your office visit to complete this information.
 As a courtesy to patients waiting to get in to see Dr. Sanderson, please notify the office as soon as possible if you are unable to make a scheduled appointment.

 The Surgical Costs and Payment Options: Upon completion of your initial consultation Dr. Sanderson’s office manager will provide you with a quote for the procedure.
 The quote will include the base cost for the surgery including the fee for anesthesia, the facility fee and any charge for implants that may be required.
 This avoids hidden fees and aggravating, unexpected bills from various groups after cosmetic surgery.
-If you choose to have Dr. Sanderson make a house call after your surgery an additional fee will be added to the initial quote.
 Learn about financing options here.

 The Pre-Surgical Work Up: Safety is the number one priority during elective surgery.
 All patients will need some basic lab work before undergoing surgery.
 These need to be performed within 30 days of surgery and can be completed at your primary care physician’s office, an out-patient lab or at the hospital.
 Please fax these results to: (972) 691-7910.